Tom Conroy: Career

 Conroy worked for Senator Gary Hart (D-CO), and served as a foreign policy and national security assistant for Senator Barbara Mikulski (D-MD).
 He spent a decade working for the United States State Department, where he managed refugee-resettlement programs in Southeast Asia and Haiti.
 For sixteen years he worked for a number of consulting firms, where he assisted nonprofits and businesses develop financial and operational strategies.

 In 2006, Conroy was to the Massachusetts House of Representatives for the 13th Middlesex district.
 In the House, he served as vice chair of the Joint Committee on Health Care Financing and as the chairman of the Joint Committee on Labor & Workforce Development.
 Conroy also served as the House appointee to the Governor's Science, Technology, Engineering, and Mathematics (STEM) Advisory Council.

 Conroy was a candidate for the Democratic nomination in the 2012 United States Senate election in Massachusetts, but withdrew from the race on December 12, 2011.
 He was a candidate for treasurer and receiver-general of Massachusetts in 2014, but lost to Deb Goldberg in the Democratic primary.
 He did not run for re-election to the House due to his run for treasurer; his term ended in January 2015.

+Post-government career

+As of 2024, Conroy serves on the advisory board of the National Security Space Association.